Nepex/poll-runner/README.md

 ## Backend Instructions

 Install Node.JS/NPM, PostgreSQL, and pgAdmin4.
-Set 'postgres' user password to 'root' and port to 5432 if not already set.
+Set 'postgres' user password to 'root' and port to 5432 if not already set (or set to your config in connection.js).

 Open pgAdmin4.